 Amendment/termination.
 The board of directors may amend or terminate the 2017 Plan at any time and may terminate any and all outstanding options, stock appreciation rights or restricted stock units upon a dissolution or liquidation of us, provided that certain amendments will require shareholder approval.
-We expect the 2017 Plan will cease issuing awards thereunder upon the effective date of our 2020 Equity Incentive Plan (described below), which is the date immediately prior to the date of the effectiveness of the registration statement of which this prospectus forms a part.
+We ceased issuing awards under the 2017 Plan upon the effective date of our 2020 Equity Incentive Plan (described below).
 Any outstanding awards granted under the 2017 Plan will remain outstanding following the offering, subject to the terms of our 2017 Plan and applicable award agreements, until such awards are exercised or until they terminate or expire by their terms.